Leadership

 An employee onboarding checklist is a structured list of every task required to take someone from accepted offer to fully ramped team member.
 It covers new hire paperwork, equipment, access, training, introductions, and goal-setting in one place.

 Think of it as the operating system for a new employee's first three months.
-The checklist is the tool that makes the whole employee onboarding process consistent instead of improvised, so every hire gets the same strong onboarding regardless of who is running it.
+The checklist is the tool that makes the whole employee onboarding process consistent instead of improvised, so every hire gets the same strong onboarding regardless of who runs it.

 Onboarding is the broad process of integrating an employee, and a checklist is what keeps it from being reinvented for every hire.
-A structured process lifts retention and time-to-productivity, while ad-hoc onboarding leaves both to luck.
+Done right, it lifts employee retention and time-to-productivity, while ad-hoc onboarding leaves both to luck.

 A checklist ensures the right things happen even when the manager is out.
 If your best team lead is on holiday during a start date, the list still runs.
-That resilience is the real reason to write a new hire onboarding checklist down rather than keep it in one HR person's head.
-For the wider strategy behind the list, see our guide to building an employee onboarding program.
+That resilience is what separates a real onboarding program from a folder of forms nobody opens.

 Employee Onboarding Checklist: The Practical Guide